kubernetes/minikube/site/content/en/docs/commands/start.md

-      --mount-9p-version string           Specify the 9p version that the mount should use (default "9p2000.L") --mount-gid string                  Default group id used for the mount (default "docker") --mount-ip string                   Specify the ip that the mount should be setup on --mount-mode uint                   File permissions used for the mount (default 493) --mount-msize int                   The number of bytes to use for 9p packet payload (default 262144) --mount-options strings             Additional mount options, such as cache=fscache --mount-port uint16                 Specify the port that the mount should be setup on, where 0 means any free port.
+      --mount-9p-version string           Specify the 9p version that the mount should use (default "9p2000.L") --mount-gid string                  Default group id used for the mount (default "docker") --mount-ip string                   Specify the ip that the mount should be setup on --mount-msize int                   The number of bytes to use for 9p packet payload (default 262144) --mount-options strings             Additional mount options, such as cache=fscache --mount-port uint16                 Specify the port that the mount should be setup on, where 0 means any free port.